Air pollution is a serious threat to the planet and the human race.

 The European Union spends 161 billion euros per year due to loss of life caused by pollutants in the air.

-New electric cars produce far less pollutants than regular cars.
+New electric cars produce far fewer pollutants than regular cars.
 This is almost as good as getting fossil fuel cars off of the road.

 The Lancet journal found that waiting in traffic increases the chances of death due to a heart attack due to prolonged air pollution exposure.